isomerpages/isomerpages-govtech/media/events/_posts/2024-03-28-industry-engagement-2024.md

 Due to limited capacity, each organisation will be allocated a maximum of 3 seats.

-If you have enquiries, please contact our event management partner at <IE2024@twistmedia.sg>{:target="_blank"}
+If you have enquiries, please contact our event management partner at <tm_events@adventurers.com.sg>{:target="_blank"}

-We look forward to see you at the event!
+We look forward to seeing you at the event!